haxtheweb/edtechjoker/draft-outline.md

 - A portfolio site that has the requirements met
 - A blog post explaining routing and lessons learned in developing the portfolio for deployment on github

+# Week 11/12/13: Project 4: HAXTheWeb
+- The final project involves contributing to HAXTheWeb, a massive open source library of web components
+- We’ll learn what HAXTheWeb is, who’s using various pieces of it
+- How hax works.
+HAXschema, how it works, what it's based on, and how to wire assets up to work with it / rig demo up to use it; using the past accepted card comp and button as a basis
+- We’ll make small initial commits to the lrnwebcomponents repo to smaller tasks to get commits and feel our way around the repo
+- As a group you’ll select, investigate, work towards a solution, document and ultimately submit a pull request to our team’s repository in order to improve online courses for future students
+- Class time will be spent reviewing code, answering questions as a class, and doing group check ins

+# Week 14: Thanksgiving
+- Nothing but chillen.

+# Week 15/16: Project 4: Final feedback and open code critique
+- This time will be scheduled with presentations by teams of the state of their solutions
+- Feedback will be given by fellow HAXTheWeb developers
+- This feedback is then to be used to finalize code, documentation and other aspects of the final PR

+# Week 17: Finals week
+- Tuesday of finals week your team's final PR is due along with all documentation of how to use your solution to the issue(s) your team resolved

 # In the weeds stuff yet to add
 - Short talk and demonstration of a technique (these topics need spread across)
 - Mutation Observer